Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week6.md

 - Testing that services individually work and familiarized with Fargate desired capacity.

-## ECS Security Best Practices Fargate ECR
+## ECS Security Best Practices

+Choose the right public or private ECR for images

+AWS ECR scan images to 'scan on push' using basic or enhanced (inspector + snyk)

+AWS fargate cannot run traditional security agents in fargate.

+AWS fargate users can run unverified container images.

+AWS fargate has no visibility of infrastructure.

+AWS fargate containers can run as root and even with elevated priviledges.